-George Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank W. and Mary Gertrude (McCoy) Hanshaw Sr.
+George Lee Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank Wayne and Mary Gertrude (McCoy) Hanshaw Sr.

 When World War II began, he used his financial acumen working for the Office of Price Administration, a federal agency under the direction of Chester Bowles.
 After the war, with business partner Roy Cohen, George began an import/export firm and a consulting business involving government regulations on prices.